-Ohio Republicans' 6-Week Abortion Ban Bill Just Cleared The House & Here's What Could Come Next
+Ohio Republicans' 6-Week Abortion Ban Bill Just Cleared The House & This Is What's Next

 Despite facing opposition from reproductive rights groups, Democrats, and even their own governor, Ohio Republicans voted to pass a "heartbeat bill" on Thursday, which would ban abortion after the first six weeks of pregnancy — when a fetal heartbeat is typically detected for the first time.
 The Ohio House of Representatives voted 58-35 to pass the bill, even though GOP lawmakers know it is unlikely to become law.

 Doctors and reproductive rights advocates have routinely criticized the term "heartbeat bill" as medically inaccurate, primarily because the first detection of a fetal heartbeat — which occurs roughly five or six weeks into a pregnancy — does not guarantee fetal viability.
 As the Huffington Post reported last year, being able to detect a fetal heartbeat does not mean that a pregnancy will continue to be healthy and without complications.
 Moreover, a six-week ban poses a problem for people who are not actively planning to become pregnant, or who have irregular menstrual cycles.

 Per the Columbus Dispatch, this is nonetheless not the first time Ohio legislators have attempted to pass such a bill.
 In 2016, both the Ohio House and Senate voted in favor of a six-week abortion ban, but Ohio Gov. John Kasich vetoed the measure.
 At the same time, CNN reported, Kasich signed a 20-week abortion ban into law, on the premise that a six-week ban would result in an expensive legal battle he did not expect to win.